 While the low doses we receive naturally and through medical procedures pose little risk to our health, high doses received in a short time (called acute doses) can be very dangerous.

 Doses at these magnitudes occur only in extreme circumstances, such as in the case of emergency workers after the Chernobyl accident.
-No event producing doses of this magnitude has ever occurred in Canada.
+Canada has never had any event-producing doses of this magnitude.